Spain to stress test banks again, focus on seven

 The government intends to keep all banks running and protect bondholders from any loss on their investments, he said.

-However, European Competition Commissioner Joaquin Almunia, who has to authorize state aid to business under EU competition law, has said at least one bank may have to be wound down.
+However, European Competition Commissioner Joaquin Almunia, who has to authorise state aid to business under EU competition law, has said at least one bank may have to be wound down.

-The Spanish government, which will formalize an aid request for its banks on Monday and negotiate the terms of the Memorandum of Understanding by July 9, is already in talks with the European Commission to restructure the nationalized lenders.
+The Spanish government, which will formalise an aid request for its banks on Monday and negotiate the terms of the Memorandum of Understanding by July 9, is already in talks with the European Commission to restructure the nationalised lenders.

-"It is expected that the recapitalization of Bankia will start as soon as possible," the source said.
+"It is expected that the recapitalisation of Bankia will start as soon as possible," the source said.

 According to a restructuring plan submitted to the Bank of Spain earlier this month, Bankia and its parent company BFA need part of their aid as soon as July.
 The group has asked for 19 billion euros.